-We readily share information with parents regarding agencies who may be able to support and can make referrals on their behalf, with their consent, or sign-post for self-referrals.
-Our Learning Mentor, Mrs N Kennedy, is able to help parents identify the most appropriate agency to support their or their child's needs.
-The headteacher has the lead role in liaising with Children's Social Care.
+We readily share information with parents / carers regarding agencies who may be able to support and can make referrals on their behalf, with their consent, or sign-post for self-referrals.
+Our Headteacher, SENCo or Learning Mentor are able to help parents identify the most appropriate agency to support their or their child's needs.